How The Unabated NFL Simulator Works

 Nonstationarity means that team strength isn’t some fixed number.
 It’s fluid, and changes based on injuries, momentum, and many other factors we can’t quantify.
 That’s the reason recent games carry more weight than games in the distant past.
 And in our simulation, it’s the reason team ratings continue to change late in the season, even when there is less uncertainty.

-Simulating Quarterback Injuries In the NFL Simulator
+Simulating Quarterback Injuries in the NFL Simulator

 Using the last 20 years of data, we flagged QB injuries and missed time.
 We built a basic model to predict the probability a starting QB suffers an injury that causes him to miss at least one game, using a number of factors, including age, experience, size, and previous injury history.
 After each week, we simulate the possibility of a QB injury and if there is an injury, simulate the number of games missed (based on historical baselines).